 Rory McIlroy Sets Historic 36-Hole Masters Lead in Bid for Back-to-Back Titles

-Rory McIlroy has established the largest 36-hole lead in Masters Tournament history, sitting at 12-under par and six shots clear of the field after a stunning second round of 65 at Augusta National, as the Northern Irishman bids to become only the fourth player ever to win back-to-back Masters titles.
+Rory McIlroy has set the largest 36-hole lead in Masters history, sitting 12-under par and six shots clear of the field after a brilliant second round of 65 at Augusta National, as the Northern Irishman bids to become only the fourth player to win back-to-back Masters titles.

 Background